ZerosAndOnesLLC/OpenChat/api/README.md

 - **Cache Miss Handling**: On cache miss, data is fetched from the database and automatically stored in the cache
 - **Cache Invalidation**: All mutations (create, update, delete) automatically invalidate relevant cache entries
+- **Cache Warming**: On application startup, the cache is pre-populated with:
+  - Active channels (channels with messages in last 7 days) - up to 100 channels
+  - Active DMs (DMs with messages in last 7 days) - up to 100 DMs
+  - Active users (users with activity in last 24 hours) - up to 200 users
+  - Channel members for all warmed channels
+  - DM participants for all warmed DMs
+- **Cache Metrics**: Hit/miss rates tracked per cache type (channels, users, DMs, etc.) and exposed via `/api/metrics/cache`
 - **Error Handling**: Cache failures are logged as warnings but don't affect API responses
 - **Memory Efficiency**: Only frequently accessed data (first pages, recent items) is cached
 - **TTL Strategy**: Shorter TTLs for frequently changing data, longer TTLs for stable data